Uncle Steve's HOT Stuff

-Order: Dried Chiles Chile Powders Hot Sauce Hot Pepper Seeds
+Buy: Dried Chiles Chile Powders Hot Pepper Seeds

 Capsaicin is a remarkable health-promoting substance.
 But since burning and irritation are common side effects, it may be wise to start using it slowly and building up a tolerance for larger quantities.

-I don't vouch for any of the information here.
-Some I would put under the category of "old wife's tales".
+I can not vouch for any of the health benefits or medical uses provided in this information.
+Some may consider them under the category of "old wife's tales".
 Other remedies may work like miracles.
 Try them at your own risk.
+If you do not get the benefit you were seeking at least you can still enjoy the heat.

 General Science : March 19, 2006